mazong1123/jekyll-now/_posts/2017-03-05-assign-cookie-solution-explanation.md

 1. If the last number in the 2nd array is >= target number, we found the matched number, done.
 2. If the last number in the 2nd array is < target number, no matched number in the 2nd array can be found, done.

 Obviously, the inner loop can be eliminated.
-We just need exactly 1 comparison which is O(1)
+We just need exactly 1 comparison which decreases the time complexity to O(1)

 Are we done?
 Nope.
 Consider following case: